Responsible member: International Bar Association Human Rights Institute (IBAHRI)

-The workshops cover areas such as the right to equality and non-discrimination as well as the need to strengthen the role of judges in promoting and protecting human rights.
+The workshops covered areas such as the right to equality and non-discrimination as well as the need to strengthen the role of judges in promoting and protecting human rights.

 Participants of the workshop will in turn lead peer-to-peer trainings with the support of IBAHRI and the OHCHR.
 The training materials include a toolkit on how to claim economic, social and cultural rights before courts, developed by both organisations.

-This project works to strengthen the ability of the Tunisian judges to adjudicate violations of economic, social and cultural rights in line with international human rights law standards.
-Additionally, it aims to increase the capacity of Tunisian lawyers and human rights activists to understand and apply international human rights standards pertaining to economic, social and cultural rights.
+This project worked to strengthen the ability of the Tunisian judges to adjudicate violations of economic, social and cultural rights in line with international human rights law standards.
+Additionally, it aimed to increase the capacity of Tunisian lawyers and human rights activists to understand and apply international human rights standards pertaining to economic, social and cultural rights.

-Coordination: this project is part of ILAC three-year MENA regional programme.
+Coordination: this project is part of ILAC three-year long MENA regional programme – closed.

 Funding: Swedish International Development Cooperation Agency and OHCHR in Tunisia